 East College Room 305

-Her central course offerings include creative writing (poetry), The Craft of Poetry, and Writing about Food and Culture.
-Recipient of a 2007 National Endowment for the Arts fellowship, she is the author of three books of poems, 'Middle Kingdom' (1997), 'Sanctuary' (2006), and 'Having None of It' (2009).
+Her central course offerings include Creative Writing (poetry), The Craft of Poetry, and the new Literature and Food.
+Recipient of a 2007 National Endowment for the Arts fellowship, she is author of four books of poems: 'Middle Kingdom' (1997), 'Sanctuary' (2006), 'Having None of It' (2009), and the forthcoming 'Living Quarters' (2015).

 ENGL 218 Creative Writ:Poetry & Fiction